ggerganov/llama.cpp/examples/server/README.md

 `response_fields`: A list of response fields, for example: `"response_fields": ["content", "generation_settings/n_predict"]`.
 If the specified field is missing, it will simply be omitted from the response without triggering an error.
 Note that fields with a slash will be unnested; for example, `generation_settings/n_predict` will move the field `n_predict` from the `generation_settings` object to the root of the response and give it a new name.

+`lora`: A list of LoRA adapters to be applied to this specific request.
+Each object in the list must contain `id` and `scale` fields.
+For example: `[{"id": 0, "scale": 0.5}, {"id": 1, "scale": 1.1}]`.
+If a LoRA adapter is not specified in the list, its scale will default to `0.0`.
+Please note that requests with different LoRA configurations will not be batched together, which may result in performance degradation.

 **Response format**

 - Note: In streaming mode (`stream`), only `content`, `tokens` and `stop` will be returned until end of completion.
 Responses are sent using the [Server-sent events](https://html.spec.whatwg.org/multipage/server-sent-events.html) standard.
 Note: the browser's `EventSource` interface cannot be used due to its lack of `POST` request support.